keonik/react-redux-boilerplate/README.md

 Node 11.12.0
 npm 6.9.0

 This is a starter or learning repository for using the new react-redux 7.0.1 hooks that replace the need for using props to pass dispatch and global state variables.
-There are three dispatch actions (add, edit, delete) for the list items and one tracked state varaible
+There are three dispatch actions (`add`, `edit`, `delete` example `dispatch(add('Example'))`) for the list items and one tracked state varaible
 `(state => state.TodoList.listItems)`

 ## Structure